Integrate One-Time Passcode (OTP)

-Learn how to integrate Socure's OTP service with a step-by-step guide covering sending OTPs, delivery, verification, and decision handling for authentication and fraud prevention workflows.
+Integrate Socure's OTP service with steps for sending, delivery, verification, and decision handling in authentication and fraud prevention workflows.

 Before you start